-Head to the tippy top of California’s northern coastline to see this sea-faring city with two lighthouses, redwoods, and an ever-changing wildlife show of sea lions, harbor seals, pelicans, and even river otters at Crescent City Harbor.
-Don’t miss these other cool experiences in this North Coast town.
+Head to the tippy top of California’s northern coastline to see this sea-faring city with two lighthouses, redwoods, and an ever-changing wildlife show of sea lions, harbour seals, pelicans and even river otters at Crescent City Harbor.

 Discover the Battery Point Lighthouse

 Pitch a tent in the shadows of towering redwoods at Jedediah Smith Redwoods State Park, a few miles northeast of Crescent City.
-An 86-site, dog-friendly campground sits beside the emerald Smith River in a lush glade filled with ferns and old-growth trees.
-Walk from your tent to the 340-foot-tall Stout Tree and its ancient redwood brethren—an easy jaunt for kids, too—or go for a drive on spectacular Howland Hill Road, a 10-mile winding dirt road through stands of magnificent old-growth woodland.
+An 86-site campground sits beside the emerald Smith River in a lush glade filled with ferns and old-growth trees.
+Walk from your tent to the 340-foot-tall Stout Tree and its ancient redwood brethren, or go for a drive on spectacular Howland Hill Road, a 10-mile winding dirt road through stands of magnificent old-growth woodland.

 Paddle the Smith River

 The Smith is California’s largest free-flowing river system as well as the fertile home of huge chinook salmon and steelhead.
-Hook up with an expert guide from Redwood Rides and you’ll learn about the unique geology of the Smith River watershed while you paddle through Class I and II whitewater and even a few small rapids.
-Want something tamer and more kid-friendly?
-Sign up for the company’s Redwoods by River kayaking trip, and float your inflatable craft along the lazy river in Jedediah Smith Redwoods State Park.
+Hook up with an expert guide from Redwood Rides and you’ll learn about the unique geology of the Smith River watershed while you paddle through Class I and II white-water and even a few small rapids.
+Want something tamer?
+Sign up for the company’s Redwoods by River kayaking trip and float your inflatable craft along the lazy river in Jedediah Smith Redwoods State Park.

-You can’t go wrong with brick-oven pizzas, cheese curds, and well-brewed craft beer.
-Dogs and kids are welcome at Seaquake Brewing’s on-site brewery and tap room, where specialties include a complex blonde ale, a coastal pale ale, and an IPA.
-Nearby, the Port O' Pints Brewing Co. serves award-winning craft beers—as well as house-brewed sarsaparilla (root beer or birch beer) and casual bar food—in its coastal and Celtic-themed pub.
+You can’t go wrong with brick-oven pizzas, cheese curds and well-brewed craft beer.
+Dogs and kids are welcome at Seaquake Brewing’s on-site brewery and tap room, where specialties include a complex blonde ale, a coastal pale ale and an IPA.

 Each year, December through May, look to the sea to witness roughly 15,000 gray whales swimming south for the summer.